Robert-F-Mulligan/fantasy-football/README.md

 - Scrape data to ensure accurate and up-to-date information
 - Quantify weekly performance and uncover hidden productivity using advanced metrics
 - Use data visualization to easily spot both player and team trends and relationships
-- Apply clustering algoritms to players to reveal natural tiers among players
+- Apply clustering algorithms to players to reveal natural tiers among players

 [(Back to top)](#table-of-contents)